BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

   <img width="50%" src="https://github.com/user-attachments/assets/073f62a0-524b-4d7e-95e5-f2bea499b691" >
 </p>

-Simply intercept the request and send a string as the code in the GET parameter and the application will break.
-This will leak AWS credentials
+Simply intercept the request and send a string as the code in the GET parameter.
+The application will break and will leak AWS credentials

 <p align="center">